Today's Articles

 From New York City, her early education took place in Springfield, MA.
 Addison graduated from Westminster Choir College in 1946 and attended Princeton and the Berkshire Music Center at Tanglewood.
 She also took lessons with Povla Frijsh.
 She made her professional recital debut in Boston in 1948 while still a student at Princeton.
 Following graduation, she moved to New York City to pursue a career as a classical soprano.
 The New York Times wrote of her 1952 New York City recital debut: "The recital season reached a high point last night when Adele Addison, soprano from Springfield, Massachusetts, made her debut in Town Hall."

 Following her New York debut, she continued studying voice at the Juilliard School with Beverley Peck Johnson and Povla Frijsh.
-In 1955 she made her New York City Opera debut as Mimi in Puccini's La bohème.
-The New York Post said the following of her debut, "Adele Addison is about the most appealing interpreter of the little Parisian seamstress yet to appear on the City Center stage.
+In 1955, she debuted in New York City Opera as Mimi in Puccini's La bohème.
+The New York Post said following her debut, "Adele Addison is about the most appealing interpreter of the little Parisian seamstress yet to appear on the City Center stage.
 Small, frail-looking, and pretty, Miss Addison enhanced these assets by acting and singing with moving poignancy and sincerity."

 In 1959, Addison sang the role of Bess in the film version of Gershwin's Porgy and Bess.
-The role was initially supposed to be sung by Urylee Leonardos, but apparently, Leonardos' voice sounded too shrill when recorded, so they replaced her with Addison at the last minute.
+Urylee Leonardos was initially supposed to sing the role, but Leonardos's voice sounded too shrill when recorded, so they replaced her with Addison at the last minute.
 Addison made numerous appearances with major orchestras, such as the Boston Symphony Orchestra, the Hollywood Bowl Orchestra, and the Cleveland Orchestra.

 In 1959, Leonard Bernstein chose her as the soprano soloist in the American premiere of Francis Poulenc's Gloria.
 She became a favorite of Bernstein, and the two frequently collaborated, including on several recordings.
-In 1961 he invited her to sing the soprano solos in the world premiere of Lukas Foss' Time Cycle' with the New York Philharmonic.
+In 1961, he invited her to sing the soprano solos at the world premiere of Lukas Foss's' Time Cycle' with the New York Philharmonic.
 She performed the work again later that year with Izler Solomon and the Indianapolis Symphony Orchestra.
 She also sang under Bernstein for the opening of Lincoln Center's Philharmonic Hall.

 Towards the late 1960s, Addison's performing career began to slow down as she focused more on teaching.
 Although retired now, she taught voice on the collegiate level for over thirty-five years.
 The University of Massachusetts awarded Addison an honorary doctorate in 1963.